patrickbooth/k8s-vagrant/README.md

-# k8s-vagrant
+# lab-kubernetes
-A single node k8s cluster on vagrant
+A vagrant lab for kubernetes